Preventing Call Center Fraud Using Non-Conventional Verification Methods

 Call center fraud increased by 45% between 2013 and 2016.
 Explore best practices for enterprise call center authentication.

 With the growing number of data breach incidents taking place, the stolen data from those attacks are being used to bypass traditional verification methods used by your call center agents who have to balance customer service with fraud prevention.
-It’s important for a customer service call center to take a true dynamic approach in identifying call center fraud in an era where all of our personal data is publically for sale on the dark web.
+It’s important for a customer service call center to take a true dynamic approach in identifying call center fraud in an era where all of our personal data is publicly for sale on the dark web.

 While many customer service call centers continue to use the knowledge-based authentication (KBA) approach by asking questions that are dynamically created and do not require a previous relationship with the consumer, Precognitive uses information that is “public” knowledge, free to obtain and not “sold” on the black market.